Geothermal fields 🢔 Geothermal features 🢔 Geological wonders 🢔 Categories of wonders

 - Burljashij (Бурлящий – The Bubbling/Boiling One).
 Approximate coordinates: 48.874296, 154.198406.
 Temperature of water – approximately 90 ° C;

 - Chornij Drakon (Черный Дракон – Black Dragon).
 Approximate coordinates: 48.875534, 154.202490.
-This hot spring was discovered only in 2007 – most likely it became more active in recent time.
-It got its name due to dark color of water.
-Its cauldron is 0.8 – 1 m large, with constant plume of steam rising up to 50 m high above it.
-Temperature of water here is 93 – 95° C. Every 10 – 15 seconds it spouts some 10 – 12 litres of water some 0.5 – 1 m high.
-Due to splurges of hot water there is no vegetation some 5 m around the spring.
+This hot spring was discovered only in 2007 – most likely it became more active in recent times.
+It got its name due to the dark color of the water.
+Its cauldron is 0.8 – 1 m large, with a constant plume of steam rising up to 50 m high above it.
+The temperature of the water here is 93 – 95° C. Every 10 – 15 seconds it spouts some 10 – 12 liters of water some 0.5 – 1 m high.
+Due to splurges of hot water, there is no vegetation some 5 m around the spring.

-There are many other interesting geothermal features in Kuril Islands, but the only geyser-like springs are found here, in North-Western solfatara field of Shiashkotan.
-Nevertheless this geothermal field is constantly changing – volcanic processes here are very active and in 2014 – 2015 here is observed increased volcanic activity.
+There are many other interesting geothermal features in the Kuril Islands, but the only geyser-like springs are found here, in the North-Western solfatara field of Shiashkotan.
+Nevertheless, this geothermal field is constantly changing – volcanic processes here are very active and in 2014 – 2015 there was observed increased volcanic activity.
 Thus it is possible that currently some of the above-mentioned springs are less active and there have formed other geyser-like springs.

 - А. В. Дегтерев, Р. В. Жарков, Д. Н. Козлов, «ЧЕРНЫЙ ДРАКОН» – НОВЫЙ ИСТОЧНИК ГЕЙЗЕРНОГО ТИПА НА КУРИЛЬСКИХ ОСТРОВАХ, ВЕСТНИК САХАЛИНСКОГО МУЗЕЯ № 17, April 2011.
 Accessed on November 17, 2015.